juvelas/juvelas.github.io/_pages/publications.md

 # Under review / In preparation

+* Smith, C., Ochoa-Ochoa, L.M & __Velasco, J.A__*.
+Using bioclimatic indicators to analyse the presence of climatic lag amongst local amphibian assemblages of America: Effects of climatic lag on amphibian assemblages across America.
+Under review in Revista Latinoamericana de Herpetología. *Corresponding author.

-* Ochoa-Ochoa, L.M & __Velasco, J.A__.
+* Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 Long-term stability in Protected-Areas?
 A vision from the New World Amphibians.
-Under review in Geography and Sustainability.
+Under review in Geography and Sustainability. *Corresponding author.

 * __Velasco, J.A__; Gustavo Campillo; Oscar Flores-Villela.
 Trait-environment relationships in tropical lizard lineages.
 Under review in Ecography.